rogerbinns/jia-mini-python/doc/example.rst

       }
   });

-  // give it code to run in an inputstream from a file, network etc mp.setCode(new FileInputStream("settings.jmp"));
+  // give it code to run in an inputStream from a file, network etc mp.setCode(new FileInputStream("settings.jmp"));

-  // Call a method
-  int brightness=(Integer)mp.callMethod("get_brightness", 2);
+  // Call a method passing in one parameter int brightness=(Integer)mp.callMethod("get_brightness", 2);